maxfields2000/dockerjenkins_tutorial/README.md

+# ATTENTION: Docker 1.12 Users!

+This guide uses the Docker-Plugin for jenkins (0.15 or 0.16).
+Which appear to have some compatibility problems with Docker 1.12.
+I will be posting an update to these tutorials (soon tm!) with moving to "Yet Another Docker Plugin" as a result (once I've ironed out testing/kinks/etc).

+Until then, stick to using Docker 1.10 or 1.11 if you want to follow these guides!
+Thanks!

 # Jenkins and Docker Tutorial Series

 This repository is provided as a set of functional working examples that follows along with a blog series released by Maxfield Stewart at Riot Games, Each folder contains a self contained set of files that are the end result of each tutorial and are provided as is.